Dabbling in Jet Lag

 This step-by-step guide will focus on applying for the long-stay (spouse of a French citizen) visa.
 I will take you through the entire process, and provide you with all the information you need.

-- Types of Long Stay French Visas (for Americans)
+Types of French Long Stay Visas for Americans

-The type of visa required for U.S citizens to enter France depends both on the duration and the purpose.
+The type of visa required for U.S. citizens to enter France depends both on the duration and the purpose.
 There are different visas depending on if you are a tourist, a student, married to a French citizen, or have a job.

 If you are traveling to France and plan on staying for 90 days or less, then, as a US citizen, you don’t need a visa.